 Band

-The school district sponsors marching band, pep band and jazz band in addition to concert band.
+The school district sponsors marching band, pep band, and jazz band in addition to concert band.
 Participants must be enrolled in band class in order to eligible to participate in these groups.

 Cheer Squad

 Participants are selected by the sponsor(s) or judges appointed by the sponsor.
 Members of the cheer squad will attend all home and selected away athletic contests.